2ndQuadrant/pglogical/README.md

 `pglogical.conflict_resolution` are:

-- `error` - the replication will stop on error if conflict is detected and manual action is needed for resolving, this is the default
+- `error` - the replication will stop on error if conflict is detected and manual action is needed for resolving
-- `apply_remote` - always apply the change that's conflicting with local data
+- `apply_remote` - always apply the change that's conflicting with local data, this is the default
 - `keep_local` - keep the local version of the data and ignore the conflicting change that is coming from remote node
-- `last_update_wins` - the version of data with newest commit timestamp will be be kept (this can be either local or remote version), this option requires the `track_commit_timestamp` to be enable on all nodes to work
+- `last_update_wins` - the version of data with newest commit timestamp will be be kept (this can be either local or remote version)
-- `first_update_wins` - the version of the data with oldest timestamp will be kept (this can be either local or remote version), this option requires the `track_commit_timestamp` to be enable on all nodes to work
+- `first_update_wins` - the version of the data with oldest timestamp will be kept (this can be either local or remote version)

+When `track_commit_timestamp` is disabled, the only allowed value is `apply_remote`.